vedantjain8/rss-fetch/README.md

 ### Installation
 1. git clone https://github.com/vedantjain8/rss-fetch.git
 2. cd rss-fetch
-3. Edit rss_site.py to add site for rss fetching
+3. Edit Userdata.yaml to add site for rss fetching
 <br>

 ### Run
 `python3 -m main.py`
-> This will fetch rss details from all sites listed in rss_site
+> This will fetch rss details from all sites listed in Userdata.yaml

    -- OR --

-`python3 -m main.py -k <key from rss_site>`
+`python3 -m main.py -k <key from Userdata.yaml>`
 > This will fetch rss details for the given site

 <br>